TheJumpCloud/support/PowerShell/ModuleChangelog.md

 #### RELEASE NOTES

 ```
-This release contains a fix for the Set-JCUser function where the MFA enrollment parameter wouldn't set correctly
+This release contains a fix for the Set-JCUser function where the MFA enrollment parameter wouldn't set correctly.
+A fix for Impport-JCCommand failing to import commands was also identified and fixed in this release.
 ```

 #### BUG FIXES:

 SA-2258 - Fix Set-JCUser function where it would error when setting a user's enrollment windows anywhere between 4-7 days.

+SA-2271 - Fix the Regex Pattern used in Import-JCCommand to address change in GitHub.

 ## 1.18.8